Pastoral Care Specialist

 StartMental Health and the Role of the Faith Community

 StartUnderstanding and Responding to Domestic Violence

 StartThe Role of the Faith Community in Addiction Recovery

 StartFinal Project: Pastoral Theology and Our Images of Pastoral Care

-Tres Adames is a Board Certified Pastoral Counselor (BCPC#0791) and Director of Arizona Christian Counseling, a pastoral counseling practice in Phoenix, Arizona.
+Tres Adames is a Board Certified Pastoral Counselor (BCPC#0791) with Arizona Christian Counseling, a pastoral counseling practice in Phoenix, Arizona.
 Tres holds a Master of Divinity (MDiv) from Wesley Biblical Seminary and Bachelor of Arts from Asbury University.
-Tres is an active member of ACPE (the Association for Clinical Pastoral Education) and currently serves on the ACPE Psychotherapy Commission.
+Tres is an active member of ACPE (the Association for Clinical Pastoral Education) and previously served on the ACPE Psychotherapy Commission in 2020 and 2021.
 He has previously taught on the faculty of the College of Theology at Grand Canyon University.
 Tres hosts and produces a podcast called Ask a Christian Counselor and is also the host and producer of Spiritual Care Today, the official podcast of the Journal of Pastoral Care and Counseling.

 Starts August 30th, 2021

 The program runs 16 weeks with the first session being Monday, August 30th, 2021 from 6:00PM-8:00PM (MST).
 The course will run through December 2021.
 The entire training costs $600, but can be billed in four monthly installments of $150.

 No additional books are required and all materials will be provided.
 Sessions will be conducted by Zoom.
 Students must have access to a computer with an internet connection in order to participate.
 At the end of the course, students will receive a Certificate of Completion.